 When a child is absent from education particularly repeatedly and/or for prolonged periods, or persistently absent this can be a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect such as sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so-called 'honour'-based abuse or risk of forced marriage.
 Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-At Windmill Hill Primary School we closely monitor children who are repeatedly absent and/or absent for prolonged periods, or children who are persistently absent.
+At Windmill Hill Primary we closely monitor school attendance to identify any pupils who are absent from education particularly repeatedly and/or for prolonged periods, or children who are persistently absent.
 All staff are aware of the school's unauthorised absence procedures and our graduated response to support pupils repeatedly absent from education.
-This is set out in our School Attendance Policy.